-The Hartford Award for Research and Practice (HARP) for Doctoral Dissertation Research Proposals is an award to support qualified doctoral students whose dissertation focuses on improving the health and health care of older adults.
-It is awarded to Ph.D. students during the final stages of dissertation research in the OHSU School of Nursing Ph.D. program and administered by the Hartford Center of Gerontological Excellence (HCGE).
+The Hartford Award for Research and Practice for Doctoral Dissertation Research (Ph.D.
+HARP) is a small grant that supports qualified doctoral students whose dissertation focuses on improving the health and health care of older adults.
+It is awarded to Ph.D. students during the final stages of dissertation research in the OHSU School of Nursing Ph.D. program.

 This fund is not to replace the scholarship mechanism, the T32/NRSA fellowships, or other academic and dissertation funding mechanisms.
 Rather, the purpose of this award is to assist students during a critical phase of their dissertation.